kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 0, & \hat{y}_i \leq \text{threshold}_i
 \end{cases},
 $$
 where $1$ means that we will go to sports and $0$ that we won't go to sports.

 The threshold for category $i$ may be chosen manually and fine tuned on a validation set, but for now, we will assume that $\text{threshold} = 0.5$.
 If you decide to increase the threshold, your model is likely to achieve a higher precision at the expense of recall and if you decide to decrease the threshold, your model is likely to achieve a higher recall at the expense of precision.
-Precision is the ratio of true positives divided by the sum of true positives and false positives while recall is the ratio of true positives divided by the sum of true positives and false negatives.
+Precision and recall will be defined more thoroughly later on.

 Now, we want to introduce a matrix-based approach for forward propagating the input data to the output layer, because first, it will make the notation easier and second, it will make your code run faster when you actually need to implement it in Python, because vectorized operations are highly efficient and optimized.
 So first, we will rewrite equation (3) as
 $$